-Dip your toe gingerly or plunge right on into the crystalline depths of the Spiritual pool and stroke out on your journey and you will soon be swept along, then buffeted wave after wave by the oft over used phrase ‘Love is All’.
-Nowadays I hear and read ‘Love is All’ constantly and want to scream –
+Dip your toe gingerly or plunge right on into the crystalline depths of the Spiritual pool, stroke out on your journey and you will soon be swept along, then buffeted by the oft over used phrase ‘Love is All’.”
+Nowadays I hear and read ‘Love is All.”

 “Love is all!
 Explain to me – Love is all what?”

-The phrase Love is all is trotted out as an antidote to all the ills of the world and as a salve to cure all.
+The phrase is all too often trotted out as an antidote to all the ills of the world.
+It is bandaided around as a salve to cure all.

 Encouraged to reach a state of non-judgement an enlightened soul knows that Love vanquishes Fear.
 That the opposite to Love is indeed, spiritually speaking, Fear.